waxbetty/Sushi-fork-1/readme.md

 ## Relative Positioning and Centering

-Currently our document "flexes" as we make the browser wider to make use of all the available horizontal space.
-While flexibility is a good practice, we need to understand more about the drawbacks of fixed widths.
+Currently our document "flexes" as we make the window wider to make use of all the available horizontal space.
+This flexibility is a best practice, but in order to understand why let's examine the drawbacks of fixed widths.

 Add a wrapper `<div id="wrapper">` to the entire content area after the `<body>` tag and close it before the closing `</body>` tag: